 - Select Undo at the top of the call window (or say “Undo”).

-In many cases, you can use voice commands instead of gestures.
+In many cases, you can use voice commands and gaze instead of gestures.
 Some voice commands are contextual, so they only work in particular areas of the user interface.

 |Sign out||Sign out of Remote Assist.|

 |Next||Go to next menu.|

 |Pin||Pin the video feed in your space so it doesn’t follow you around.|

 |Unpin||Unpin the video feed in your space so it follows you around.|